gmuldoon/cslvr-Wiki/gen_mesh.md

 This script uses the DataFactory class to get the data.
 New data can be added to cslvr/cslvr/data_factory.py to be used in a new mesh.
 This script is also where the domain of the model is set.

-# Change topography or velocity boundaries
-Basal topography and surface velocity data is grabbed by this script to generate them mesh.
-To swap out the basal topography, for example, to something new, it's necessary to create a new entry in cslvr/cslvr/data_factory.py.
-It is best to use other entries in data_factory.py as a guide on how to do this.
-The new entry must include appropriate information for the new data's map projection, for example.
-See ```get_bedmap2()``` in  data_factory.py for an example entry.

 #Set the mesh size
 ## Grounded ice
 The ```dbm.rescale_field()``` function is used to determine the size of the mesh.
 It takes inputs umin and umax, which are sizes in meters indicating the smallest and largest boxes the mesh will create.
 The mesh resulting from running this script can be examined to check the appropriateness of these values for your problem.